E-A-Gee/Deck-of-Cards/README.md

 # Deck of Cards

-This is the Deck of Cards exercise from The Mother Python 3 Bootcamp Udemy course with instructor Colt Steele.
+This is the *Deck of Cards* exercise from **The Modern Python 3 Bootcamp** Udemy course with instructor Colt Steele.

 The exercise focuses on applyng OOP concepts.